 Many SaaS businesses drop the ball as soon as they acquire a new customer (or trial user) by sending out a generic, non-personalized onboarding email.

-The more personal are your communications with customers, the more important they’ll feel.
+The more personal your communications with customers are, the more important they’ll feel.
 Sending out automated, non-personalized emails – especially from an info or similar email address – delivers a very specific message to customers.

 • You’re interested in communicating directly with your customer